casper-network/docs/source/docs/casper/workflow/index.md

 -   [Transferring Tokens using the Command-line](transfers.md): transferring CSPR tokens from one account to another using the command-line
 -   [Delegating Tokens](delegate.md): delegating tokens to a Validator on a Casper Network
 -   [Un-delegating Tokens](undelegate.md): undelegating tokens from a validator on a Casper Network
--   [Using the ERC-20 Contract](erc-20-sample-guide/index.md): using the ERC-20 contract to understand the ERC-20 token transfer workflow